rq/rq/docs/patterns/supervisor.md

 ; /path/to/virtualenv/bin/rq
 ; Also, you probably want to include a settings module to configure this ; worker.
-For more info on that, see http://python-rq.org/docs/workers/ command=/path/to/rq worker -c mysettings high normal low ; process_num is required if you specify >1 numprocs process_name=%(program_name)s-%(process_num)s
+For more info on that, see http://python-rq.org/docs/workers/ command=/path/to/rq worker -c mysettings high default low ; process_num is required if you specify >1 numprocs process_name=%(program_name)s-%(process_num)s